-The TNA platform is located in Commonwealth waters within the Gippsland Basin (approximately 43 km off the Victorian coast in Bass Strait).
+The Marlin B platform is located in Commonwealth waters within the Gippsland basin, in Production Licence VIC/L03, approximately 42 km off the Victorian coast in Bass Strait.
 Bass Strait is the region of the continental shelf that separates mainland Australia from Tasmania.
 Bass Strait, including the platform operating area and surrounds, is located in a relatively shallow area of the continental shelf and has high winds and strong tidal currents.
 The area includes marine parks and reserves, as well as listed endangered or vulnerable species.

 Wind speeds are in the range of 10 to 30 km per hour, with maximum gusts reaching 100 km per hour.
 The wind direction is predominately westerly during winter, westerly and easterly during spring and autumn (when wind speeds are highest) and easterly during summer.
-Average summer air temperatures range from 13 to 21°C and average winter temperatures range from 9 to 14°C.
+Average offshore summer air temperatures range from 13 to 21°C and average winter temperatures range from 9 to 14°C.

-Temperatures in the subsurface waters of the operating areas range from about 13°C in August/September to 16°C in February/March.
+Temperatures in the subsurface waters of the operating area range from about 13°C in August/September to 16°C in February/March.
 Surface temperatures can exceed 20°C at times in late summer due to the warmer waters of the East Australia Current entering Bass Strait.